 Privacy and personalization is a paradox.
 Shoppers want to continue to receive personalized experiences at the same time as protecting their privacy.
 Let’s face it, third party cookies have a bad rep as consumers notoriously don’t trust them and get annoyed by them, which in turn reflects on your brand.
 So, what’s the solution?
 Put your first party data to work.

-from brands that use poor
+63% of shoppers will stop buying from brands that use poor personalization tactics

 Third party cookies have limited targeting capabilities and inaccurate attribution.
 The loss of these third party cookies is an opportunity for brands to focus efforts on a higher calibre & targeted group of shoppers – providing real value & personalized experiences at every stage of the buying journey.
 As today’s savvy online shoppers have access to multiple devices, the need to be consistent across all devices and touchpoints is more important than ever.

 Third-party cookies don’t recognize the customer but only recognize the device which means your personalization efforts are limited.
 With first party data you can provide hyper personalized experiences across the entire buying journey no matter how the consumer chooses to shop.
-If you’d like to discuss how Knexus can leverage first party data to provide hyper personalized ecommerce journeys, book a demo the Knexus team.
+If you’d like to discuss how Knexus can leverage first party data to provide hyper personalized eCommerce journeys, book a demo the Knexus team.

 The role of AI & ML in a cookieless world